 Can I discuss my Settlement Agreement with someone else?

 That depends on whether you have signed your Settlement Agreement at that point.
 If you haven't then you are free to discuss it with anyone you wish.
-However, once you have signed it, you confidentiality applies and you aren't allowed to discuss it with anyone else.
+However, once you have signed it, the agreement is a legally binding contract and confidentiality applies and you aren't allowed to discuss it with anyone else.